-Airplane has landed.
+Our plane has landed.
 People around us start to put on their jackets, scarfs, hats.
-And there are we standing together with them – wearing only t-shirts, shorts and flip flps.
-“Is it that cold in summer in Paris?”
+And there are we standing together with them – wearing only t-shirts, shorts and flip flops.
+Is it that cold in summer in Paris?

 We collect our luggage and go to the metro.

 What about Mona Lisa?
-It’s small and with a lot of people around willing to see it.
+It’s a small painting and with a lot of people around willing to see it.
 So we just passed by, taking just a short look on it.
 But my favorites were paintings with all kind of daily scenes.
 I thought about them as my chance to see, how it was then.
 How people lived, how they dressed and what they were doing.

 I can totally understand those people, who can walk there also for many days.
-Despite the fact, that there are so many tourists, even more than artwork, it’s still possible to find some more peaceful part of the museum.
+Despite the fact, that there are so many tourists, even more than artwork, it’s still possible to find some more peaceful parts of the museum.
 If you are willing to see something specific better do your homework and find information about it’s location in the museum on louvre.fr.

 Author: Kaspars Misins

-Kaspars is a long term traveler and travel blogger from Latvia.
+Kaspars is a long term traveler and a travel blogger from Latvia.
 He loves going on long walks, reading non fiction books and spending time outdoors.
-Together with his girlfriend Una they are traveling – volunteering – working abroad since 2013.
-On WeAreFromLatvia.com they share their experience and things learned along the way.
+Together with his girlfriend Una they have been traveling – volunteering – working abroad since 2013.
+On We Are From Latvia they share their experience and things learned along the way.